Hello, world.

 As for the rest of my life, well, it’s been hit or miss.
 The great parts have been great, the shitty parts sucked.
 Overall, it’s been a pretty good life.

-In addition to teaching, I’m a notary and real estate agent.
-I love to laugh and I unapologetically cry at the drop of a hat.
-And while I handle my life and affairs as any normal adult, most of my waking hours are met with humor, sarcasm, and a LOT of irreverence.
+I love to laugh at everything- irreverence is the name of the game.
+I also unapologetically cry at the drop of a hat.
+And while I handle my life and affairs as any normal adult, but after that it’s open season.
 I have a huge heart, I wear it on my sleeve, I cry when I am overcome by emotion.
 That can happen from anything like the sound of children laughing that triggers a fond memory, or it could very well be a fart that makes me laugh uncontrollably.
 Tears are coming though!

 Trivial factoids of no great importance